 Hantavirus is a rodent borne disease of the heart and lungs that is very deadly when passed onto people.
 Since some rodent species are more efficient carriers of the virus, scientists thought that the reduced biodiversity brought on by forest loss may increase the prevalence of the disease.
 To test this hypothesis, scientists compared the prevalence of hantavirus in rodents in forest plots that they manipulated to have few rodent species (experimental) to forest plots that they did not touch, i.e. with many rodent species (control).
-The data presented in the two graphs the students analyze demonstrate their findings.
+The data presented in the two graphs allow the students to analyze and demonstrate their findings.

-Hantavirus and Human Health worksheet
+Hantavirus and Human Health Downloads